 - OpenStack Driver

 - AWS EC2 Driver

 As mentioned earlier, this support is made available for Zuul users when Nodepool launches a fresh node for every new test.
+Therefore, AWS Zuul is just one of many other deployment options available to Zuul users.
 To better understand how Zuul and Nodepool work together, their functions can be broken down into the following steps: